-The Company leases electric and gas distribution facilities, office buildings and equipment.
-Upon adoption of Topic 842, the Company recognized lease right-of-use assets and lease liabilities on its balance sheets for virtually all of its leases.
+The Company leases office buildings, equipment and access rights to support electric distribution facilities.
+Upon adoption of Topic 842, the Company recognized lease right-of-use assets and lease liabilities on its balance sheets for virtually all of its leases (other than leases that meet the definition of a short-term lease, the expense for which was immaterial).
 A lease right-of-use asset represents a right to use an identifiable underlying asset and obtain substantially all of the economic benefits from the use of that asset for the lease term.
 A lease liability represents an obligation to make lease payments arising from the lease.
 Leases are classified as either operating leases or finance leases.
 Operating leases are included in operating lease right-of-use asset and operating lease liabilities on the Company's balance sheet.
 Finance leases are included in other noncurrent assets, other current liabilities and other noncurrent liabilities.
-The Company, as a regulated entity, is permitted to continue to recognize expense for operating leases using the timing that conforms to the regulatory rate treatment (with the amortization of the lease asset based on the rental payments recovered from our customers) and to account the same way for finance leases.
+The Company, as a regulated entity, is permitted to continue to recognize expense for operating leases using the timing that conforms to the regulatory rate treatment as rental payments recovered from our customers and to account the same way for finance leases.
 Lessor accounting is similar to the previous model, but updated to align with ASC Topic 606 "Revenue from Contracts with Customers."